Rui-Shi/DS2024_Facial_Expression_Identification/README.md

 ### Data Preprocessing and Augmentation

-1.  **Standardization**: Images are resized to 48x48 pixels and denoised to improve quality.
+1.  **Image to Numeric Numbers**: Images are resized to 48x48 pixels and denoised to improve quality.
 The initial conversion of images to grayscale numerical data is available in the `raw_data_to_csv` folder.
 2.  **Data Augmentation**: To address class imbalance, minority classes are augmented using transformation techniques such as rotation, flipping, and zooming.
 The resulting balanced dataset is found in the `train_balanced` folder.

 ### Feature Extraction Techniques